openkfw/smartenergy.goecharger/docs/dev.md

 2. Create an account.
 3. You should see bunch of auto-created cards on the dashboard.

-## Running the Home Assistant with HACS
+## Option 3: Running the Home Assistant with HACS

 In case you want to try HACS locally, run: